jobtrek/progress-report/src/how-to-use.md

 # How to use

-## Using vitpress markown
+## Using VitePress markdown

-Vitpress, the tool used to build this site provides many features to make writing markdown easier.
+VitePress, the tool used to build this site provides many features to make writing markdown easier.

-Visit [Vitpress markdown extension](https://vitepress.dev/guide/markdown) to discover all possibilites.
+Visit [VitePress markdown extension](https://vitepress.dev/guide/markdown) to discover all possibilities.

 ### Some simple examples